Xiaofei-it/Shelly/doc/UTILITIES.md

 If you invoke the Domino by `Shelly.playDomino("Print", 3, 5)`, the Shelly library prints "3" and "5".

-What should you do if you want to pass two integer and a double to the Domino at the same time?
+What should you do if you want to pass two integer and a double to a particular Domino at the same time?
 For example, if you want to create a Domino which take two integers and a double as input and print the sum of the three numbers.